Mmat97/BrandScanner/README.md

 1.bashprofile do-make sure evrything correct and then virtualenv module appears
 2. python camera-test.py return ImportError(No module named cv2) because opencv connected
 to python3 only
+3. Text recognition is not accurate and must be improved